-Fortunately, Fat Gripz claims to give you the ability to build muscle faster by placing these on your workout equipment instead of buying new thick bars.
+I first learn while researching information for this Fat Gripz review that it claims to give you the ability to build muscle faster.
+This happens because you use Fat Gripz for wider bars instead of buying new thick bars.
 Let’s now take a look at how well this product worked.

 The Main Fat Gripz Benefits

 If you’re new to Fat Gripz and thick bar training, it’s understandable to want to know more about these subjects.
-With that in mind, here are few reasons why fat grip training can be very beneficial.
+Before we get into my Fat Gripz review, here are few reasons why fat grip training can be very beneficial.

 Gaining Muscle Faster

 The main goals of most people who exercise is to get muscle and strength gains.
 When you’re putting in the work needed for a successful workout routine, it’s understandable to want muscle gains as fast as possible.